expressjs/cookie-session/README.md

 ### Max Cookie Size

-Because the entire session object is encoded and stored in a cookie, it is possible to exceed the maxium cookie size limits on different browsers.
+Because the entire session object is encoded and stored in a cookie, it is possible to exceed the maximum cookie size limits on different browsers.
 The [RFC6265 specification](https://tools.ietf.org/html/rfc6265#section-6.1) recommends that a browser **SHOULD** allow